 This is available at both offices to pay accounts and at the Canteen.
+Phones may be used to pay outside of school hours.
 Cash is not given out.

 School Donation

 \$55 per annum per student.
 This fee, fixed by the Board of Trustees, is used to meet the demands which cannot be met from operational grants.